SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Common-Issues.md

 >//undo

 ## Circuit Boards not dropping

-If you kill Iron Golems and they don't seem to drop any Iron Golems, it may be due to a conflicting plugin.
+If you kill Iron Golems and they don't seem to drop any Iron Golems, it may be due to a conflicting plugin.<br>
 Plugins like **MobStacker** or similar are known to have a lot of issues with custom item drops.

 ### How to fix this (Stage 1)

-The best solution to this problem is to enable custom item drops in that plugins config, if such an option exist.
+The best solution to this problem is to enable custom item drops in that plugins config, if such an option exist.<br>
 Or ask the authors of that plugin whether there is a way to toggle this behaviour.

 ### How to fix this (Stage 2)

-A more drastic approach would be to switch over to a Mob-Stacking plugin that supports custom drops.
+A more drastic approach would be to switch over to a Mob-Stacking plugin that supports custom drops.<br>
 _At this point we do not have a list of mob-stacking plugins that are confirmed to work with Slimefun, if you use a plugin that works without any issues, feel free to name it right here.
-See [Expanding the Wiki](/docs/slimefun/expanding-the-wiki)_
+See [Expanding the Wiki](https://github.com/Slimefun/Slimefun4/wiki/Expanding-the-Wiki)_